finasilvasantiste/udacity_data_engineering_nanodegree__project_4_data_lake/README.md

 # Setup

 ## Config file
-- Make a copy of the file `dwh.cfg.sample` and call it just `dwh.cfg`.
+- Make a copy of the file `dl.cfg.sample` and call it just `dl.cfg`.
 - Replace the empty/indicated values with your credentials, and leave the filled out values as they are.
   Make sure not to use any quotation marks.